edutech4/ANL_web/README.md

 # ANL_web
 #Website for ANl

-The code shows how the Home page was designed and it's very adaptable to both Desktop and mobile view.
+The code shows how the Home page was designed and it's very adaptable for both Desktop and mobile view.